WikenwIken/TurdHerder/Readme.md

     - Paste the sections `[force_move]` and `[homing_override]` from /turdherder/printurd.cfg into your printer.cfg, adding in any custom features that were previously executed in `[safe_z_home]`
     - Comment out ```[safe_z_home]``` and all lines included within.
 This seems crazy but '[homing_override]' and '[safe_z_home]' are incompatable.
 4) Make the adjustments to your /AFC/AFC.cfg file as noted in the second half of the /TurdHerder/printurd.cfg file
-5) _Make absolutely sure, before proceeding, that your printer homes as expected without the Turd Herder in place._  Run the 'servo_out' macro.
-Z should increase and the servo should move after.
-Homing the printer should home X and Y first, retract the servo and then move to the "safe" spot and then home Z.

 # Assembly